Iron Tank: The Invasion of Normandy (NES)

 Ah, this game is great!
 If you think I'm joking, I assure you that there isn't sarcasm in this review, just unbridled love.
 Sometimes the two can be easily confused over the internet.
 In any case, play Iron Tank.
 As you play, know that somewhere, I'm spiritually broadcasting a simple message box to your location.
 Look up, and mouth the words with me: "Thank You!"

-If you enjoyed this Iron Tank: The Invasion of Normandy review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Iron Tank: The Invasion of Normandy review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!